-British white supremacist, initially sentenced to read Austen and Dickens, imprisoned on two-year bid
+British white supremacist, initially sentenced to read Austen and Dickens, imprisoned for two years

-Among the materials in his possession: An updated version of the Anarchist Cookbook, a widely available text that includes various bomb “recipes,” once common reading among anti-government radials.
+Among the materials in his possession: an updated version of the Anarchist Cookbook, a widely available text that includes various bomb “recipes,” once common reading among anti-government radials.
 Possession of such books is allowed in the United States.

 “He has by the skin of his teeth avoided imprisonment,” Judge Timothy Spencer told the Leicester Crown Court in August.